sourav-bk/Golang/Goroutines&Channel.md

 Go program can be concurrent, even on a single core machine, but it achieves true parallelism, when running on a multi-core system,

-And Go runtime efficiently distributes goroutines across available cores.
+And Go runtime efficiently distributes goroutines, across available all CPU cores.

 ## ***Channel*** :